MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/brand-fonts.md

 ## Install a custom brand font

-After choosing your custom brand font, you will need to upload it into the SharePoint brand center so that it can be part of your font packages.
-You will go to the Brand Fonts library from the Brand center app.
+After choosing your custom brand font, you'll need to upload it into the SharePoint brand center so that it can be part of your font packages.
+You'll go to the Brand Fonts library from the Brand center app.

 1. Download or locate your custom brand font files.
 These often come in .zip folders.